NateEaton/mind-pwa/README.md

 # MIND Diet Tracker PWA

-> ⚠️ **Note:** This branch (`feature/server-side-auth`) represents a major architectural refactor.
-The project has been restructured into a monorepo (`client/` and `server/`) and is being prepared for an optional server-side backend to provide persistent cloud sync authentication.
-This branch is a work-in-progress.
-For the latest stable version, please see the `main` branch.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Node.js: >=18.0.0](https://img.shields.io/badge/Node.js-%3E%3D18.0.0-brightgreen.svg)](https://nodejs.org/)

 A Progressive Web App (PWA) designed to help users track their daily and weekly adherence to the principles of the MIND Diet.
-Record servings of key food groups each day, view weekly summaries, and browse your historical data.
+Record servings of MIND Diet food groups each day, view weekly summaries, and browse your historical data.
 The app includes a guided setup wizard to help new users configure their preferences and optional cloud synchronization.
 All data is stored locally on your device and can be optionally synchronized across multiple devices using cloud storage.

 [**Live Demo**](https://mind-pwa-fawn.vercel.app/) | [**View Wiki for Complete Documentation**](../../wiki)

 ### ⚠️ Cloud Sync Limitations in Demo

-The hosted demo app (on Vercel) **does not currently support cloud sync** via Google Drive or Dropbox for general users.
-This is due to testing restrictions imposed by the API providers.
-* **Google Drive sync**: Only available to registered test users added to the app's OAuth client.
-* **Dropbox sync**: Only available to the developer and any manually added testers.

-If you'd like to test these features, open an issue or contact me with the email address associated with your Google or Dropbox account so I can add you as a test user.
+The hosted demo app (on Vercel) only supports the client-side functionality so doesn't include cloud sync.
+However, it is otherwise fully functional with local storage of your data and the ability to backup/restore and exchange data between devices with the export/import features.

 ## App Screenshots